Bambam320/DnD-Battle-Arena/README.md

 The ```<Spells>``` component offers a lot of functionality.
 It will process a ```POST``` to spells without adding it to a character.
 It will ```POST``` a spell to the spells table while adding it to a character.
 It will also ```PATCH``` a character with a spell selected from existing spells, provided from the state held spells.

-The ```handleSubmit``` function below creates variables holding the ```PATCH``` or ```POST``` objects, server URLs and the switch statement and ternary operator selectes which to use based on user input.
+The ```handleSubmit``` function below creates variables holding the ```PATCH``` or ```POST``` objects, server URLs and the switch statement and ternary operator selects which to use based on user input.
 If the form is used, the ```POST``` will be fired, if the existing spell is selected, the ```PATCH``` is fired.
 Also, the user can select to add a spell to a character.
 The returned spell is then added to spells held in state or updates the champion and characters state by adding the spell to the character selected.

 ```js
   function handleSubmit(e) {